creacore-team/event-ts/README.md

 ### git and build

-you can also clone the project on github
+you can also clone the project from github

 ```shell
 git clone https://github.com/creacore-team/event-ts.git